TraderHowell/bingbong/README.md

-# bingbong
+# Bing Bong
-Quickly create pleasant chime sounds.
+Quickly create pleasant chime sounds for use as push notifications.